-Prevent unauthorized modification and redistribution with automatic protection
+Prevent unauthorized redistribution with automatic protection and prompt users to get your app on Google Play

-Google Play’s automatic protection is a service that helps you protect your apps and games against integrity abuse in the form of unauthorized modification and redistribution.
+Google Play’s automatic protection is a service that helps you protect your apps and games against unauthorized redistribution and piracy.
+When users get your protected app from an unknown distribution channel, they’ll be prompted to get your official app from Google Play.
 Automatic protection works in your app without a data connection.
 It can be turned on with one click in the Play Console, and requires no developer work before testing and no backend server integration.

 How it works

-Important: Automatic protection does not guarantee prevention of all cracking, piracy, repackaging, and redistribution.
-Automatic protection makes these actions more complex and costly, and so reduces the likelihood of them being successful.
-Google Play will continually strengthen automatic protection so new releases of your app will automatically get the latest and strongest version of protection.
+Note: Anti-tamper protection cannot guarantee prevention of all modification and redistribution.
+It makes these actions more complex and costly, and so reduces the likelihood of them being successful.
+Google Play will continually strengthen anti-tamper protection so that new releases will automatically get the latest and strongest version of protection.

 Prerequisites

-If you turn on automatic protection for a particular app, Google Play will automatically add protection when you create each release ready for distribution to devices.
-Protection requires Google Play to create modified APKs and sign them on your behalf, so you must:
+Automatic protection requires Google Play to create modified APKs and sign them on your behalf, so you must:

 • Automatic protection works offline.
-However, the "Require installation from Play" periodically requires a data connection if the Play Store app on the device has been offline for a prolonged period.
+However, installer checks periodically require a data connection if the Play Store app on the device has been offline for a prolonged period.

 • When uploading your app to internal app sharing, protection is not applied.
-Take extra care to only share internal app sharing links with trusted team members and do not share unprotected versions externally.
+Only share internal app sharing links with trusted team members and do not share unprotected versions externally.

 Step 1: Turn on protection